Land Rover G4 Challenge: Not for the faint-hearted

 The Bolivian countryside provides both an incredible backdrop and a host of challenges.
 Amongst the rocky ravines, dusty switchbacks, towering rock monoliths, and vast salt lakes, the competitions team have found a plethora of daunting activities to thoroughly test the competitors.

 On each day of the Challenge, the bi-national teams will navigate their Land Rover LR 3 (Bolivia) and Range Rover Sport (Thailand & Laos) through rugged and technically challenging terrain to reach each competition location.

-After four straight weeks of exertion the four competitors who have best been able to work with team mates, strategise, navigate, perform physically in both heat and altitude and adapt to new skills and environments will battle it out in the Challenge Final.
-In a secret natural amphitheatre in remote Bolivia the winner of the 2006 Land Rover G4 Challenge will be decided and take away a brand new Range Rover.
+After four straight weeks of exertion, the four competitors who have best been able to work with teammates, strategize, navigate, perform physically in both heat and altitude and adapt to new skills and environments will battle it out in the Challenge Final.
+In a secret natural amphitheater in remote Bolivia, the winner of the 2006 Land Rover G4 Challenge will be decided and take away a brand new Range Rover.